HELP US GROW THE COLLECTION! Submit a compound here.

 Other projects using the resource for bioinformatics/computational analyses:

-We collaborate with many groups for screening, both at Broad and other institutions.
-The library is available as single-use, assay-ready plates at single or 4 concentrations that can be used at remote locations.
+We collaborate with many groups for screening, both at Broad and other non-profit institutions.
+The entire library is available as single-use, assay-ready plates at a single concentration.
+A subset of the library (REPO1) is also available in a 5-point, 10-fold dilution series, also as single-use, assay-ready plates.
+These can be used at remote locations.
 Please see our screening information and contact repurposing@broadinstitute.org to discuss your project.
 We do not sell individual compounds.

 No, the annotations provided in the Hub are freely available for research use by any organization.
 The information in the Repurposing Hub may not be repackaged or redistributed for commercial purposes without permission.

-No. The drug library is being profiled by other projects such as the Connectivity Map, Cancer Dependency Map, and NIH LINCS.
+No. The drug library is being profiled by other projects such as the Connectivity Map, Cancer Dependency Map/PRISM, NIH LINCS, and the JUMP Cell Painting Consortium.
 Please review project websites for information on data release.

 The Repurposing Hub compound metadata (including compound names, structures, targets, mechanisms, and indications) are made available under the permissive CC-BY 4.0 license.
 The data were generated and collected for research purposes only, and may not be used for clinical treatment or commercial marketing purposes.
 Please note that data/results from downstream experiments testing the Repurposing Hub compound library may be offered under different license terms.

-With an executed Material Transfer Agreement in place, the library is currently available to academic and research institutes worldwide.
+With an executed Material Transfer Agreement in place, the library is currently available to academic, research institutes, and non-profit organizations worldwide.
 The library is available as single-use, assay-ready plates; however, we do not sell individual compounds.
 Following a screen, compounds may be available to cherry-pick for concentration-response analysis.
 A per compound charge would apply.

 The library is made available to non-profit institutions on a cost-recovery basis.